 TOP 3 COMMON INFECTIONS IN THE ELDERLY

-While many infections affect the elderly at higher rates than the rest of our population these are the most common infections that affect the elderly.
+While many infections affect the elderly at higher rates than the rest of our population, these are the most three common.

 PNEUMONIA

-Around 250,000 people are hospitalized every year because of pneumonia.
-Nearly 60 percent of those affected are elderly adults.
+An estimated 150,000 hospitalizations occur annually from pneumonia in the U.S. and the majority of them occur in the elderly.
 Pneumonia is especially dangerous for elderly adults because it can trigger complications that are challenging to treat.
 Peaking alongside cold and flu season, pneumonia cases spike October through March.
-It often develops as a secondary infection after a cold or flu infection, making rhinovirus and influenza germs even more dangerous.
+It often develops as a secondary infection after a cold or flu infection, making rhinovirus and Influenza germs even more dangerous.

 Symptoms of pneumonia include severe cough accompanied by colored mucus, shortness of or shallow breath, chest pain that intensifies with breathing or coughing, and general malaise.
 However, confusion is the symptom most common in the elderly.
 Interestingly, seniors generally experience fewer symptoms because of their naturally weakened immune systems.
 This gives the infection time to worsen and spread to other parts of the body, including the heart before doctors can treat the problem.